PlaytikaOSS/TabFormerLite/README.md

 # TabFormerLite: More Efficient Tabular Transformers

 In this repository, we introduce TabFormerLite, a fork of IBM's [TabFormer library](https://github.com/IBM/TabFormer).
-The original TabFormer library implements a transformer-based model for tabular time-series data, described in the paper [Tabular Transformers for modeling multivariate time series](https://arxiv.org/abs/2011.01843).
+The original TabFormer library implements a transformer-based model for tabular time-series data, described in [Padhi et al. 2021](https://arxiv.org/abs/2011.01843).

 In TabFormerLite, we address some of the limitations encountered in the original TabFormer library.
 Our changes have resulted in an updated model that is lighter, more flexible, and faster to train.